AI-and-Blockchain/S24_Proof_of_Vision_Tokens/python/model/README.md

 ## Overview

-Creating ReadMe's for your Github repository can be tedious.
-I hope this template can save you time and effort as well as provide you with some consistency across your projects.
 The system comprises two primary components:
 - client: Handles requests for batches of images and the submission of predicted labels to a server.
 - user: Manages the downloading and processing of image datasets and machine learning models, and performs image classification.